Skip to content

 4. Where to Stay in Bali With Kids: Best Regions for Families

 Planning a trip to Bali and wondering where to stay with your kids?
-From calm beaches in Sanur and Nusa Dua to cultural adventures in Ubud or Sidemen, Bali has a region for every type of family trip.
+The best place to stay in Bali with kids depends mostly on your children’s ages, travel pace, and whether you prefer beaches, culture, or quieter nature areas.
 In this guide, we’ll give you a quick breakdown of the best areas to stay with children.
 Check out our full guide on the best areas in Bali for families, with more details and family-friendly hotel picks.

 4.1 Quick Facts: Best Areas in Bali with Kids